Britain's FTSE falters as miners decline but SABMiller surges

 LONDON, Oct 13 (Reuters) - Britain’s top equity index fell on Tuesday, weighed down by mining stocks following mixed Chinese economic data, although drinks group SABMiller surged on a new bid proposal from rival AB InBev.

-The blue-chip FTSE 100 index, which fell on Monday to end an eight-day winning run, was down 0.5 percent at 6,342.28 points at the close on Tuesday, broadly outperforming European indexes.
+The blue-chip FTSE 100 index, which fell on Monday to end an eight-day winning run, declined by 0.8 percent to 6,318.67 points at 1339 GMT on Tuesday, broadly outperforming European indexes.

 “(It’s a) mixed bag from the FTSE today ... there’s quite a lot of profit-taking going on after an excellent few days’ run,” Malcolm Bracken, investment manager at Redmayne-Bentley, said.